 For those who use medical devices, the Food and Drug Administration (FDA) rating system is crucial and can be life-changing.
 Whether or not the FDA approves a product can bring great relief or dash hopes.
+This begs the questions:

 The gap between cleared vs. approved is bigger than people would like to believe.
 It’s a popular topic right now and was even featured on the LastWeekTonight show with John Oliver.